Romilia/TGME/README.md

 # There will be three options which the user can select thorugh inputting numbers and pressing enter.
 # The three main menu options are Candy Crush, Bejeweled, and Player stats.

-## If you click Candy Crush you will be taken to a screen where two players shall sequentially play Candy Crush.
+## If you enter the corresponding number for Candy Crush, you will be taken to a screen where two players shall sequentially play Candy Crush.
-# Player one will finish level one, then player two will finish level one, and so on until level 5 in complete.
+# Player one will finish level one, then player two will finish level one, and so on until level 5 is complete.
-# The objective of each level is to meet the target score before your number of turns run out.
+# The objective of each level is to meet the target score before your number of moves to make run out.
 # Here are the special tiles in Candy Crush:
+# 4 of the same tiles in a row or column form a rocket.
-# Rocket (Tile: #): Removes all instances of the specific piece in the direction it is being swapped with from the board.
+# Rocket (Tile: #): Removes all tiles in the direction of the tile the selected tile is swapping with.
+For example, if swapping with the top tile, either the selected tile or the swapped tile is a #, all the tiles in that column will get removed.
+# if two rocket tiles are swapping with each other, all tiles in the same column and row of the swapped tile will be removed.

+# 5-6 of the same tiles form a bomb.
+Must be a L , 7, + or T shape.
 # Bomb (Tile: !): Removes all surrounding tiles within one tile of the piece it is swapped with.

+# 7 or more of the same tiles form a chocolate sprinkle.
-# Chocolate Sprinkle (Tile: *): Removes all column or row pieces depending on the direction it is swapped in.
-For example, if it is swapped upright, it will remove all tiles in the column.
+# Chocolate Sprinkle (Tile: *): If the selected tile is * and swaps with another tile, all the swapped with tile will get removed.
-#if two rocket tiles are swapping with each other, all tiles in the same column and row of the swapped tile will be removed.
-#if two chocolate sprinkle tiles are swapping with each other, all tiles on the board will get removed.
+# if two chocolate sprinkle tiles are swapping with each other, all tiles on the board will get removed.
+# if the swapped with tile is bomb(!) or rocket(#), the special tiles will take in effect.

-## If you click Bejeweled you will be taken to a screen where two players shall play Bejeweled one after the other.
+## If you enter the corresponding number for Bejeweled, you will be taken to a screen where two players will take turn to play each level.
 # The objective of each level is to meet the target score before your timer runs out.
-# After player 1 finishes 5 levels, it will be turn for player 2 to play 5 levels.
+# Player 1 will start playing level 1 and when time is up, Player 2 will play level 2, and so on until level 5 is complete.
+# Each level has a default time of 45 seconds.
 # The player shall be given additional time for their next level if they meet their target score before their time runs out for the current level.